OHI-4site/pal-prep/prep/bd/hab/v2020/README.md

 - `rainforest_extent.csv` area of rainforest for most recent year of data (2019)
 - `rainforest_status.csv` current status of rainforest habitat compared to the reference point
 - `rainforest_trend.csv` trend in rainforest habitat condition

+Please see our [citation policy](http://ohi-science.org/citation-policy/) if you use OHI data or methods.

+Thank you!